Scotland’s Oldest Bridges.

 Thickness.
 This term applies to the arch.
 It is is the thickness of the barrel; the distance between the intrados and the extrados; often it is the thickness of one voussoir, but only if the arch is of a single course.
 The ratio between the thickness and the span of a bridge is a crucial parameter of structural stability.

 Three Centred Arch.
 This looks like an ellipse but in fact has three segmental sections moulded together.
 Two are identical, on either side, and a flatter, wider segmental shape in the middle.
-This shape is easier to construct than a true ellipse and implies a great deal less precise cutting of voussoir stones than on a true ellipse which varies gradually across the span.
+This shape is easier to construct than a true ellipse involving a great deal less precise cutting of voussoir stones than on a true ellipse which varies gradually across the span.

 Voussoirs (Ring stones.
 Pend stones).
 Individual wedge-shaped stones of a masonry arch.
 A ‘pend' was an arch in old Scots.
 (Fig.3)